15ankuri/hacktoberfest2022-03/README.md

-A JAVA based compression tool which uses huffman encoding scheme for compression.
+A JAVA based compression tool which uses huffman encoding scheme for text compression.